 Roofing including roof space

 Repair category 2

 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There is missing pointing around the ridge tiles.
-There is mould on the underside of the roof slopes which may be alleviated by improving ventilation to the roof void.
-Insulation between ceiling joists is uneven.
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs Sarking is stained in places, where tested this was found to be dry.

 Rainwater fittings

 Repair category 1

 Notes No significant defects evident.
+Rainwater goods should be tested during periods of heavy rainfall to ascertain their true condition.